sleconf/sleconf-www/2014/ITSLE.md

 Ivan Kurtev is a management consultant at Nspyre.

 **Niels Brouwers**, [niels.brouwers@nspyre.nl](mailto:niels.brouwers@nspyre.nl)
-Niels Brouwers is a senior software designer at Nspyre and lead of the Model Driven Engineering technology group.
+Niels Brouwers is a software architect at Nspyre and lead of the Model Driven Engineering technology group.